 In this post we are going to explore the datasheet of PIR or Pyroelectric Infrared Radial Sensor HC-SR501.
 We will understand for what purpose PIR sensor is used?
-Its basic operation, its technical specifications and finally we will be looking at some real life applications.
+Its basic trigger operations, pin connection details, technical specifications and finally we will be looking at some real life applications.

 We will begin by understanding the actual PIR sensor unit which are installed inside standard PIR modules and learn its internal characteristics, pinout details and internal working details.